Silvia’s Family

 BAKER: Richard & John

-In the early 1930s, Silvia’s brother corresponded with Aunt Anna about his forebears.
-Anna was the widow of Fausset’s brother, Arthur WW Baker, and she lived in Merrion Square, Dublin.
-From her notes, we understand that the Bakers originally came from Dartington, Devon.
+From Anna’s notes, we understand that the Bakers originally came from Dartington, Devon.
 They were farmers and lived in a thatched house in Cott, a hamlet a mile south of Dartington.
 There are only a few houses on the 1887 map (below) – it is likely that the layout hardly changed between the 1780s & 1880s.
 The Cott Inn is known as one of the oldest pubs in Britain.

 The family motto was “Fortis et Fides” – Strong & Faith.
 Gt Aunt Adelaide suggests it should be Fortis et Fidelis meaning Strong & Faithful or Steadfast in Faith.
 Down the generations, according to Aunt Anna, most of the Baker sons were named Richard or John.
 The first Baker we know of is John who married Mary Beer of Dittisham, Devon on 9th January 1781 (&/or Mary Blacklin).
 They had at least two sons born in Dartington: Richard on 26th May 1782 and John on 23rd June 1785.
 John (jr) was Fausset Baker’s Grandfather and Richard, his Great Uncle.
 The boys were young when their father died in 1798.
 One wonders if they were called up to fight in the Napoleonic Wars?
 Or were they charged with maintaining the family farm?
 For whatever reason, however, in their late twenties , they sold the farm in 1811 and set off for Ireland.